See Why Stripping And Sealing A Dirty Limestone Floor Was Not Enough

-This Limestone Cleaning Atherstone project arose after our client moved to a home with a 20-year-old Limestone floor.
+This Limestone Cleaning project in Grendon, Atherstone, arose after our client moved to a home with a 20-year-old Limestone floor.

 The old sealer had a lot of ingrained soil.
 In some areas, it was very discoloured.
 So they called on our Limestone Cleaning services to strip off the old sealer and re-seal their Limestone floor.

 Limestone Cleaning Atherstone Warwickshire Project Start

 We estimated that stripping and resealing the limestone tiles work would take two days.
 However, it turned into a job that took three days after the stripping and resealing turned into grinding, honing and sealing.

 The photo below shows that the floor was very soiled, with quite a lot of abrasion in the form of scratches and surface pits, on the surface of the limestone.

 We tested the sealer to find that it was probably a urethane based sealer rather than a standard water based acrylic sealer.